 MSW and MFT associate and trainee applications are accepted yearly from January through March, including applications for limited openings in June, and doctoral application deadlines are in early December.
 Prospective associates and trainees may contact (310) 271-9999 x1700 to be connected to the voicemail extension that provides the appropriate information.
 All applications are reviewed and students are then invited to be interviewed.

 Our training programs begin twice annually, in September or June, and finish at the end of August.
-MSW and MFT training programs are 18 to 20 hours per week; predoctoral programs are full or half time.
-All associates and trainees are required to see clients one evening per week and to commit hours on Friday and/or Saturday.
+Our MSW and MFT training programs are 18 to 20 hours per week while the Doctoral Training Program is full or half time.
+All associates, trainees, and doctoral interns are required to see clients one evening per week and to commit hours on Friday and/or Saturday.

-MFT Associates, Trainees, and MSW Graduates are required to pay a monthly $75.00 administrative fee.
+MFT and MSW associates and trainees are also required to pay a monthly $75.00 administrative fee.

 The training program is designed to evaluate and enhance competency levels in clinical knowledge, skills, and judgment.
-Associates and trainees receive weekly supervision by highly qualified clinical staff, as well as opportunities to further refine existing ideas and skills.
+The Maple Counseling Center has three major tracks: The Adult Program, The Child & Family Program, and the Doctoral Training Program, which develops the clinical and professional skills of doctoral students in preparation for licensure and the demands of the psychology profession.
+Counselors receive weekly group and individual supervision by highly qualified clinical staff as well as opportunities to further refine existing ideas and skills.
 Structurally, the training programs are designed to provide a comprehensive, organized sequence of training and direct clinical experience.
-Associates and trainees who are interested in working with children and adolescents will have the opportunity to work in the local school district.
-Associates and trainees are required to master the administrative aspects of the Center.
+Offsite experiences are also available at partnering community-based agencies.

 The core program consists of: